satRdays/satRdays/content/blog/cardiff-satrday.md

 27. 'extra' events
     + dinner plans the night before to welcome new speakers
     + plans on where to take anyone interested in hanging out at the end of the day
-28. Feedback form for attendees
+28. feedback form for attendees

 This is not a 'mandatory' or 'complete' list, and not ordered, but hopefully relatively broad.
 Some of these are obvious, some maybe less so.